-Here are some ideas for you to get started reading the psalms with your kids at bedtime (or any time!), including specific psalms and how to learn them together based on the age of your children.
+Here are some ideas for you to get started reading the psalms with your kids at bedtime (or any time!), including specific psalms, their meanings, and how to learn them together based on the age of your children.

 9 Psalms to Read with Your Kids at Bedtime

 “I will lie down and sleep in peace, for you O Lord make me dwell in safety.”

 This is a favorite of our kids and we say it together every night, when our youngest was two she had this verse memorized!
 If you want, you can expand on it for older kids with verses 4-8: “Be angry, and do not sin; ponder in your own hearts on your beds, and be silent.
 Offer right sacrifices, and put your trust in the Lord.
 There are many who say, ‘Who will show us some good?
 Lift up the light of your face upon us, O Lord!’
 You have put more joy in my heart than they have when their grain and wine abound.
 In peace I will both lie down and sleep; for you alone, O Lord, make me dwell in safety.”

 This is a short psalm that is easy to memorize and is a reminder for our children how God is always watching over them and that He does not sleep or lose sight of us.
 It’s a encouragement for when we feel alone or worried.